electricbookworks/ebw-training/must-have-tech-skills/text/08-interactivity.md

 * TOC here
 {:toc}

 The great promise of digital formats, especially in educational books, is interactivity.
 Everyone defines interactivity differently.
-Usually, we simply mean that the user gets to *do something* other than read text and look at pictures.
+Usually, we mean that the user gets to *do something* other than read text and look at pictures.

-Depending on time, talent and budgets, we might mean adding video and audio, slides, self-marking questions, charts that change as you mouse over or tap them, or embedding small games and applications into the pages.
+Depending on time, talent and budgets, interactivity might mean video and audio, slides, self-marking questions, charts that change as you mouse over or tap them, or even small games and apps.

 ## Video and audio